-Are you wondering how your company can profit from the wild success of the Apache® Hadoop® brand?
+Are you trying to build the brand of your community-led project?
 Is your community struggling to keep vendor marketing teams out of your project’s governance?
 Do you need a lawyer before you can “trademark” something, or can you do it yourself?
 (Tip: you can do it yourself!)

 Shane is founder of Punderthings℠ LLC consultancy, helping organizations find better ways to engage with the critical open source projects that power modern technology and business.
 He blogs and tweets about open source governance and trademark issues, and has spoken at major technology conferences like ApacheCon, OSCON, All Things Open, Community Leadership Summit, and Ignite.